 - Request confirmation from the tenant: Always ask tenants to confirm their decision as soon as they make one.
 Indicate the most appropriate means to issue the confirmation; email, mail, or in-person.

 - Offer means for the tenant to contact you: After being notified of the increment, it is more than likely that tenants will have specific queries they would like answered.
-Therefore, it is advisable to include a means of contact in the rent increase letter to tenants.
+Therefore, it is advisable to include a means of contact in the letter.

 Section 6: Letter closing